datanomer/asmcalc/README.md

 ### Instructions:

-just run the command ´´´make´´´ in the directory.
+just run the command
+´´´
+make
+´´´ in the directory.